 John Dale III Named Chairman, CEO and President of Media Links

-KAWASAKI, JAPAN – Media Links announced the appointment of John Dale III, a longtime Media Links technologist, senior executive and board director, as its new chairman, CEO and president, effective April 1, 2017.
-Dale succeeds Takatsugu Ono, who will retire at the end of March 2017.
+Media Links, a Technology and Engineering Emmy® Award winner and the market leader in media over IP transport solutions, announces the appointment of John Dale III, a longtime Media Links technologist, senior executive and board director, as its new Chairman, CEO and President, effective April 1, 2017.
+John succeeds Takatsugu Ono, who will retire at the end of March 2017.

+Takatsugu Ono is stepping down from his role where he has directed the company through great market transformation.
+His leadership and dedication to customers, employees, local/global communities and Media Links as a whole during his tenure has well positioned Media Links as a leader in the media over IP transport marketplace.

+On John Dale’s appointment, Tsukasa Sugawara, Chief Technology Officer and Board Member commented; “This is a significant time for Media Links in an environment that is experiencing a great deal of transition as broadcasters, telco’s and manufacturers navigate the IP world.
+John brings strong leadership, market savvy and technology skills to drive the company forward along with a winning track record in product development, operations and fostering close customer relationships.”

+Concludes Mr. Dale; “Media Links is built on a solid foundation of exceptional personnel talent and award-winning technology, and I am looking forward to leading the organization as we continue to develop our range of media over IP transport solutions, software and professional services.”

-Dale has been instrumental in driving the development of the IP for media through his involvement in various industry groups, most notably the Video Services Forum he is a director as well as co-chair of the High Bit Rate Audio Video and the J2K Activity Groups.
+John Dale has been instrumental in driving the development of the overall media over IP industry forward with his involvement and leadership in various industry groups, most notably the Video Services Forum (VSF) where he is a Director as well as Co-Chair of both the HBRAV (High Bit Rate Audio Video) and the J2K (JPEG 2000) Activity Groups.
 His involvement in the Standardization and Productization of J2K Interoperability was recognized with a Technical & Engineering Emmy® Award presentation to Media Links.

-Media Links will be showcasing its media over IP portfolio of advanced networking solutions at NAB 2017 in booth SU5021.
+Media Links will be showcasing its media over IP portfolio of advanced networking solutions at NAB 2017, Booth SU5021 where mission critical content will be moved more simply, faster, and economically than ever before.
+On-stand demonstrations will highlight the convergence and seamless transport of the complete suite of broadcast media (video, audio and data) signals in various applications across both global and local IP networks, enabling the delivery of “Media Without Limits.”

 The latest product and technology information